 What does a property manager do?

 If you read all the way down here, I hope it helped answer your questions on how to manage a rental property.
-As you can see managing a rental property is no easy work especially if you’re trying it for yourself on the first time.
+As you can see, managing a rental property is no easy work, especially if you’re trying it for yourself for the first time.

 If you still want to go ahead and manage all of it yourself, go ahead we wish you the best.
 However, if you are sick of all the hassle of managing your own villa or fed up with other property management companies, we’re here to hear your needs.